 I’m also taking a social innovation class this semester and it’s allowed me to continue work on a project I started last year: Gender Unbound.
 It’s a public awareness campaign that aims to support gender nonconforming youth in high schools.
 I want to create a visual system—stickers, posters, reading materials—to help students identify safe spaces where they can be themselves and discuss issues, as well as provide resources to teachers.

-next after school?
+So what’s next after school?

 I would love to do art direction in advertising for cause-related issues.
 I like to follow what’s happening in cause marketing and I have always admired Dove’s “Real Beauty” campaign.
 It’s simple, evocative, and empathetic to what it means to be beautiful in our society, while advocating for self-love and acceptance.
 I would love to create work at that level.
 What excites me about the creative process is the collaboration.
 I hope one day to work with a big team of copywriters, interactive designers, photographers, illustrators, etc. That’s what I love about what I’m doing in design school, the team approach.